carlosdorneles-mb/hello_world/README.rst

 ---------------------

 After cloning this repository, rename the ``hello_world`` folder to the name of your project.

 Then, replace the entire project by replacing ``hello_world`` with the name of your project, for example ``my_project``.
 Also search for ``carlosdorneles-mb`` and replace it with ``mercadobitcoin``.

+In ``.github/workflows/notifier.yml`` you should change line 18, adding the data of the space that will receive the notification when a PR is opened.

 -----